dbroeglin/az-ai-scaffolding-test-l300/README.md

   - Optionally [Docker](https://www.docker.com/get-started/): `docker`

 > [!TIP]
-> **AI GBB Tip**: Document here how to quickly deploy the solution.
+> **Az AI Tip**: Document here how to quickly deploy the solution.
 Try to reduce this to `azd up` by
 > automating as much as possible.
 Have a look at `main.bicep` and `scripts` for examples of how to do
 > that

 ### Quick deploy

-To deploy AI GBB scaffolding tool test just run:
+To deploy Az AI scaffolding tool test just run:
 `azd up`

 > **WARNING** The application automatically configures authentication to secure frontend